LSEG-API-Samples/Article.RD.TypeScript.Bun/Article.md

 That covers the Data Library installation in our Bun project.

-## Step 3: The Content Layer
+## <a id="step3_content_layer"></a>Step 3: The Content Layer

+Now we come to the Data Library Content Layer feature.
 The Content layer refers to logical market data objects, representing financial items like level 1 market data prices and quotes, Order Books, News, Historical Pricing, Company Research data and so on.

 Let's start with the ```HistoricalPricing.Summaries``` object that provides access to the historical pricing intraday (or other time periods) summary data, and the ability to filter them by types, such as start time, end time, and market session durations.
 We can start by creating a  file name ```rdlib_historical-pricing.ts``` file in a ```src``` folder as follows.